Gan-Tu/classwork/cs188-projects/README.md

 - (a) built 5 core graph traversal algorithms for Pacman agents to find paths through random maze world, both to reach a particular location and to collect all food pellets efficiently;
 - (b) developed Minimax/Expectimax search and engineered evaluation functions.
 Leveraged Markov Decision Process and Reinforcement Learning algorithms like Approximate Q-Learning to help Pacman learn and avoid ghosts;
-- (c) implemented Bayes Nets inference, Exact and Approximate inference, and Particle Filtering algorithms to allow Pacman to locate and eat invisible pellets and multiple moving ghosts efficiently and accurately.
+- (c) implemented Bayes Nets inference, Exact and Approximate inference, and Particle Filtering algorithms to allow Pacman to locate and eat invisible pellets and multiple invisible moving ghosts efficiently and accurately.
 - (d) developed a classification algorithm to identify hand written digits